scott-howard-james/encyclopedia/README.rst

     keys may be *assigned* single values or *tagged* with multiple values inversion
-    Encyclopedias may be inverted such that their values map to their keys
+    Encyclopedias may swap their key-value pairs

 Say that Differently
 --------------------